statisticalbiotechnology/quandenser/ReadMe.md

 If you prefer to compile from source, or are running on a different operating system, [click here](#installation-from-source).

+Note that we also provide Docker and Singularity support through the [Quandenser-pipeline project](https://github.com/statisticalbiotechnology/quandenser-pipeline).

 ## Interface

 Usage: